-Here we list some of the most useful public data sources we find on the web.
-We have no relationship with any of these providers and take no responsibility for the accuracy or completeness of any of their data:
+Here I keep a list some of the most useful public data sources we find on the web.
+I have no relationship with any of these providers and take no responsibility for the accuracy or completeness of any of their data.

 - BNY Mellon’s DR Directory of US-registered ADRs, which means more data is available on Morningstar and SeekingAlpha

 - Tax treaties of the US, Singapore, and Hong Kong

 - More on double tax treaties: The IRS Tax Treaty Rate table and the Deloitte Tax Treaty tool

 - The UK HMRC’s list of recognised overseas pension schemes aka the “QROPS list“